 Acadia is advancing breakthroughs in neuroscience to elevate life.
 For more than 25 years we have been working at the forefront of healthcare to bring vital solutions to people who need them most.
 We developed and commercialized the first and only approved therapy for hallucinations and delusions associated with Parkinson's disease psychosis.
-Our late-stage development efforts are focused on treating psychosis in patients with dementia, the negative symptoms of schizophrenia and Rett syndrome.
+Our late-stage development efforts are focused on the negative symptoms of schizophrenia and Rett syndrome.
 Our early-stage development efforts are focused on novel approaches to pain management, cognition and neuropsychiatric symptoms in central nervous system disorders.
 For more information, visit us at www.acadia.com and follow us on LinkedIn and Twitter.